 - Meals will be provided for all students.

-- Middle and high school students will eat in their classroom or in physically-distanced common areas.
+- Middle and high school students will eat in common areas with as much physical distancing as possible.

-- Students will be required to wash hands before and after meals.
+- Students will be required to wash their hands before and after meals.

 - Students will not share meals.